Altinn/altinn-studio-docs/content/getting-started/service-creation/_index.md

 NOTE: Displaying any validation results from the server-side, and configuring when it should be run is functionality that is currently being developed.
 The documentation will be updated when new functionality is available.
 {{% /notice%}}

 Server side validations are set up to run when the user submits data.
 The submitted data is automatically validated against the data model on the server, and if the data is not valid, an error is returned.
 In addition, it is possible to configure custom validations for the service.
-This is done by coding the validations, in the file `ValidationHandler.cs`.
+This is done by coding the validations in C#, in the file `ValidationHandler.cs`.

 #### Calculations
 Calculations are done server-side, and are based on input from the end user.
-Calculations need to be coded in the file `CalculationHandler.cs`.
+Calculations need to be coded in C# in the file `CalculationHandler.cs`.
 This file can be edited by clicking _Rediger kalkuleringer_ from the logic menu.

 #### Dynamics
 Dynamics are events that happen on the client-side.
 These can include calculations and rules for conditional rendering (ex. hide/show).
 The actual conditions/methods that are used need to be coded in javascript, in the file `RuleHandler.js` (see below for more details).
 This file can be reached through the logic menu, by clicking _Rediger dynamikk_.